Configuration guide for Local SEO

 Screenshot showing the maps settings in Local SEO for WordPress

-The Maps settings allow you to make changes to the maps that appear on your site.
-You can set which measurement system you want to use, and what the default map style should be, and you can set a custom marker.
+The Maps settings allow you to make changes to the maps on your site.
+You can set what measurement system you want to use and what the default map style should be, and you can set a custom marker.

 • Measurement system: This option is used to output the measurement system when calculating distance.
 Choose between kilometers and miles.